carbynestack/governance/CHARTER.md

-This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Carbyne Stack open source project (the "Project”), which has been established as a project of Linux Foundation Europe, a Belgian private stichting headquartered at Kunstlaan 56, Brussels ("LF Europe").
+This Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Carbyne Stack open source project (the "Project”), which has been established as a project of [Linux Foundation Europe][lfe], a Belgian private stichting headquartered at Kunstlaan 56, Brussels ("LF Europe").
 All contributors (including maintainers, and other technical positions) and other participants in the Project (collectively, "Collaborators") must comply with the terms of this Charter.

 ## 1. Mission and Scope of the Project